MicrosoftDocs/cpp-docs/docs/mfc/reference/cricheditview-class.md

  Pointer to the pointer variable that receives the address of the `IDataObject` object representing the range specified in the `lpchrg` parameter.
 The value of `lplpdataobj` is ignored if an error is returned.

 ### Return Value
  An `HRESULT` value reporting the success of the operation.
-For more information on `HRESULT`, see [Structure of COM Error Codes](http://msdn.microsoft.com/library/windows/desktop/ms690088) in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)].
+For more information on `HRESULT`, see [Structure of COM Error Codes](http://msdn.microsoft.com/library/windows/desktop/ms690088) in the Windows SDK.

 ### Remarks
  If the return value indicates success, **IRichEditOleCallback::GetClipboardData** returns the `IDataObject` accessed by `lplpdataobj`; otherwise, it returns the one accessed by `lpRichDataObj`.
 Override this function to supply your own Clipboard data.
 The default implementation of this function returns **E_NOTIMPL**.

  This is an advanced overridable.

- For more information, see [IRichEditOle::GetClipboardData](http://msdn.microsoft.com/library/windows/desktop/bb774341), [IRichEditOleCallback::GetClipboardData](http://msdn.microsoft.com/library/windows/desktop/bb774315), and [CHARRANGE](http://msdn.microsoft.com/library/windows/desktop/bb787885) in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)] and see [IDataObject](http://msdn.microsoft.com/library/windows/desktop/ms688421) in the [!INCLUDE[winsdkshort](../../atl-mfc-shared/reference/includes/winsdkshort_md.md)].
+ For more information, see [IRichEditOle::GetClipboardData](http://msdn.microsoft.com/library/windows/desktop/bb774341), [IRichEditOleCallback::GetClipboardData](http://msdn.microsoft.com/library/windows/desktop/bb774315), and [CHARRANGE](http://msdn.microsoft.com/library/windows/desktop/bb787885) in the Windows SDK and see [IDataObject](http://msdn.microsoft.com/library/windows/desktop/ms688421) in the Windows SDK.

 ##  <a name="getcontextmenu"></a>  CRichEditView::GetContextMenu
  The framework calls this function as part of the processing of [IRichEditOleCallback::GetContextMenu](http://msdn.microsoft.com/library/windows/desktop/bb774317).